A Direct Proof of the Prime Number Theorem using Riemann's Prime-counting Function: Integral representation for and

 \section{Integral representation for $J(x)$ and $\pi(x)$}

 Riemann \cite{edwards1973riemann} had shown that

 for noninteger $x>2$ and $k>1$ using Fourier analysis.
-However, because the \eqref{eqrmain} involves infinite integrals, it would be difficult to analyze the asymptotic behavior, so we wish to convert \eqref{eqrmain} into a quantitative form.
-Particularly, we prove a special case of Perron's formula \cite{titchmarsh1986theory}. \begin{lemma} For $\Re(s)>1$, we have
+However, because \eqref{eqrmain} involves infinite integrals, it would be difficult to analyze its asymptotic behavior directly, so we wish to convert \eqref{eqrmain} into a quantitative form.
+In other words, we prove a special case of Perron's formula \cite{titchmarsh1986theory}. \begin{lemma} For $\Re(s)>1$, we have